Donoroto/gather_meta/README.md

 # gather_meta
-App to gather and format TARPN Node metadata for the Copernicus mapping program
+An app to gather and format TARPN Node metadata for the Copernicus mapping program.
+Based on tinfo.sh from Tadd KA2DEW

+More to come...